 - Overtaking and forcing your way into a line of vehicles waiting to turn or exit.

-The severity of those mistakes can inform an officer’s decision to issue the ticket for careless driving in Ontario—some even have their own charges, like using a phone while driving.
+The severity of those mistakes can inform an officer’s decision to issue the ticket for careless driving in Ontario—some even have their own charges, like distracted driving (most commonly texting and driving).

 Either way, we strongly recommend that you just avoid all of those behaviours!